Completeness Relation in Renormalized Quantum Systems: Orthogonality Relation

 As explained in the renormalization procedure, each term $\sum_{k=0}^{N} \frac{|\phi_k(a)|^2}{E_k-E_{n}^*}$ is divergent as $N \to \infty$.
 Motivated by this, we add and subtract $\frac{1}{\alpha_R} + \sum_{k=0}^{N} \frac{|\phi_k(a)|^2}{E_k + \mu^2}$ to the above expression and obtain in the limit $N \to \infty$

-Since the zeroes of the function $\Phi$ are the bound state of the modified system, that is, $\Phi(E_{n}^{*})=0$ and $\Phi(E_{m}^{*})=0$ for all $n, m$ and this completes the proof of the orthogonality of the eigenfunctions of Hamiltonian having discrete spectrum modified by the singular point delta interactions.
+Since the zeroes of the function $\Phi$ are the bound state of the modified system, that is, $\Phi(E_{n}^{*})=0$ and $\Phi(E_{m}^{*})=0$ for all $n, m$ (when $n\neq m$), this completes our proof of the orthogonality of eigenfunctions for the modified Hamiltonian having discrete spectrum.

 The case for $D=1$ can easily be proved by following the same steps introduced above, except that there is no need for renormalization. \end{proof}

 \begin{myremark} If it so happens that for some $k$, $\phi_k(a)=0$, then the corresponding eigenvalue does not change, moreover the eigenfunction remains the same as $\phi_k(x)$.
 In this case, we see that the orthogonality among all the eigenfunctions continues to hold as well thanks to $\phi_k(a)=0$ again. \end{myremark}